Skip to content

 Climate Solutions Hackathon

-The 4th Annual Wilkes Climate Solutions Hackathon will be Feb 27-Mar 2, 2026.
-The climate solutions hackathon challenges undergraduate and graduate students from any discipline to team-up and develop proposals in a slide deck within 24 hours.
+The annual Wilkes Climate Solutions Hackathon challenges undergraduate and graduate students from any discipline to team-up and develop innovative proposals in a slide deck within 24 hours.

 Learn More